ClaudiuHBann/IStream/README.md

 To use this library, simply get and include the header file `Streamable.hpp` into your project.

-This library is all about speedy data parsing, churning out super small byte streams.

 ## Features

 - **fast** - the parsing represents just a simple iteration, knows where every object is and how big it is, for example it reserves the memory for ranges that allow it before adding elements etc...